3PillarGlobal-Czechia/interview-app-ui/docs/DESIGN.md

 ## General

-The application design is based on UI Toolkit [Ant Design](https://ant.design/) with some custom elements designed specificaly for purposes of this application.
-The main focus of our design is to make application lightweight, features easily accesible and fast for use.
+The application design is based the [Ant Design](https://ant.design/) UI Toolkit with some custom elements designed specifically for the purposes of this application.
+The main focus of our design is to make the application lightweight, features easily accessible and fast to use.

 ## Device support